IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_tekton_pipeline_property.rst

     (Required for new resource) Property name.

+  type (True, str, None)
+    (Required for new resource) Property type.

   value (False, str, None)
     Property value.
 Any string value is valid.

+  enum (False, list, None)
+    Options for `single_select` property type.
+Only needed when using `single_select` property type.

+  path (False, str, None)
+    A dot notation path for `integration` type properties only, to select a value from the tool integration.
+If left blank the full tool integration data will be used.

   id (False, str, None)